graphikDB/graphik/README.md

 docker-compose -f docker-compose.yml down --remove-orphans
 ```

-Graphik is a Backend as a Service implemented as an identity-aware, permissioned, persistant document/graph database & pubsub server written in Go.

-Support: support@graphikdb.io

 - [Problem Statement](#problem-statement)
     + [Traditional relational databases are powerful but come with a number of issues that interfere with agile development methodologies:](#traditional-relational-databases-are-powerful-but-come-with-a-number-of-issues-that-interfere-with-agile-development-methodologies-)